simecek/HPQTL/README.md

 HPQTL
 =====

-Mapping, testing and simulation of highly polygenic QTL
+Collection of functions for mapping, testing and simulations of highly polygenic QTL.

+Mainly for myself.
+Still in developement.
+Use at your won risk.